The Orexplore Story

-With a single spectrometer, it would only be possible for Orexplore to scan the drill cores for basic minerals.
-But in order to develop a first prototype, they needed funding.
-Rebenius worked hard to find the right investor.
-There were many in the running, but most were looking at more short-term investments.
-To succeed, Rebenius knew he had to find someone who was patient and thought long-term.
-Eventually, Rebenius secured funding through the government-owned fund Inlandsinnovationen.
+In order to develop a first prototype, Orexplore needed funding and worked hard to find the right long term investor.
+Eventually they secured investment through the government-owned fund Inlandsinnovation.
 "Many were surprised that Orexplore was chosen.
 On paper, we probably didn’t meet all the criteria, but it was yet more proof that we were on to something big.
 The investment also meant that we could start developing a first prototype immediately," says Rebenius.

-Now backed by Sting and Inlandsinnovationen, and with a revolutionary technology, Orexplore quickly became known as one of Stockholm's most sought-after workplaces in the field.
-Added to this was the distinct and strong corporate culture that Rebenius, Bergqvist and Sädbom had built, using driving forces such as passion, curiosity and entrepreneurship.
-Rebenius and Bergqvist could start building their dream team, and attracted major talents within the disciplines required to launch the first prototype.
+Now backed by Sting and Inlandsinnovation, and with a revolutionary technology, Orexplore quickly became known as one of Stockholm's most sought-after workplaces in the field.
+Added to this was the distinct and strong corporate culture that Rebenius and Bergqvist had built, using driving forces such as passion, curiosity and entrepreneurship.
+Now they could start their dream team, and attracted major talents within the disciplines required to launch the first prototype.